Justin Bieber: Early life

 Justin Drew Bieber was born on March 1, 1994, at St. Joseph's Hospital in London, Ontario, and was raised in Stratford.
-He is the son of Jeremy Jack Bieber and Pattie Mallette, who were never married.
-Mallette's mother Diane and stepfather Bruce helped her raise her son.
-Bieber's ancestry includes French-Canadian, Irish, English, Scottish, and German.
+His parents Jeremy Jack Bieber and Pattie Mallette were both 18 when Bieber was born and split up not long after his birth.
+Pattie worked a series of low-paying office jobs, raising Bieber as a single mother in low-income housing.
+Mallette's mother Diane and stepfather Bruce helped her raise Bieber.
+Bieber has maintained contact with his father.
+Bieber's ancestry includes French, Irish, English, Scottish and German.